Bat Masterson: Death and burial

 On October 25, 1921, at age 67, Masterson died at his desk from a massive heart attack after writing what became his final column for the Morning Telegraph.

 His last column included this statement "I suppose these ginks who argue that ... because the rich man gets ice in the summer and the poor man gets it in the winter, things are breaking even for both.
 Maybe so, but I'll swear I can't see it that way."

 About 500 people attended Masterson's service at Frank E. Campbell's Funeral Church at Broadway and 66th Street.
 Masterson's honorary pallbearers included Damon Runyon, Tex Rickard, and William Lewis.
 Runyon was a close friend of Masterson's and offered this memorable eulogy: "He was a 100 percent, 22-karat real man.
 Bat was a good hater and a wonderful friend.
 He was always stretching out his hand to some down-and-outer.
 He had a great sense of humor and a marvelous fund of reminiscence, and was one of the most entertaining companions we have ever known.
 There are only too few men in the world like Bat Masterson and his death is a genuine loss."

 Masterson was buried at Woodlawn Cemetery in the Bronx.
-His first name, Bartholemew, does not appear on his gravestone, which is inscribed "William Barclay Masterson" (see photo), appears above his epitaph on the large granite grave marker.
+His first name, Bartholemew, does not appear on his gravestone.
+Instead, it is inscribed "William Barclay Masterson" (see photo).
 Masterson's epitaph states that he was "Loved by Everyone".